Genusbiz/docs/example-article.md

 ````

 # Example article
+All articles should start with a meta data sesction for search engine optimization, see the article [metadata-for-search-engine-optimization](metadata-for-search-engine-optimization.md).

-All articles should start with an H1 heading.
-An article will typically start with a short paragraph defining the content of the article
+The first heading in an article shoulb an H1 heading.
+An article will typically start with a short paragraph describing the content of the article.

+Remember to update the _toc.yml_ in _developers/_ or _users/_

 ## Usage of headers in an article